psauers/Applied-ML-Project/proj/stage3/readme.txt

 Our code uses the bank dataset.
 You will need to have the bank.csv file in the current directory prior to running it.

+--- Data Analysis
+To run the code, do
+	python3 data_analysis.py [data_path]

+--- Classification Models
-To run our code, do
+To run the code, do
 	python3 main.py [classifier] -[optional args]

 To see all possible arguments, do